 Students may enroll in courses in other departments with permission of the English Director of Graduate Studies.

-Students may fulfill their language requirements in several ways:
+Students may fulfill their language requirement in several ways:

-- For incoming Ph.D. students who hold an M.A., we accept proof of one language requirement fulfilled during the course of their M.A. work.
+- For incoming Ph.D. students who hold an M.A., we accept proof of a language requirement fulfilled during the course of their M.A. work.

 - For incoming and currently enrolled students, we accept graduate-level language courses (such as "French for Reading") taken at other institutions.
 Students must submit a copy of the course syllabus to the DGS for approval.

-- We accept an undergraduate degree earned in a language other than English in fulfillment of one language requirement.
-For instance, if a student's undergraduate school was in Rome and the coursework was conducted in Italian, that student's undergraduate transcript would fulfill one language requirement (no testing is required).
+- We accept an undergraduate degree earned in a language other than English in fulfillment of the language requirement.
+For instance, if a student's undergraduate school was in Rome and the coursework was conducted in Italian, that student's undergraduate transcript would fulfill the language requirement (no testing is required).

 Ph.D.
 Comprehensive Exam

-Ph.D. students will take the oral portion of the Comprehensive Exam at the end of their second year in the program, either in May or in late August.
+Ph.D. students will take the oral portion of the Comprehensive Exam at the end of their second or third year in the program (depending on whether they entered with a M.A. or B.A.), either in May or in late August.

-The May Exam is strongly recommended as it allows students to begin developing their dissertation proposals during the summer before they begin teaching.
+The May exam is recommended as it allows students to begin developing their dissertation proposals during the summer before they begin teaching.

 The Ph.D.
 Comprehensive Exam consists of two components: